cipherprofessor/LiveData/myproject2.md

 Create pitch deck (I can design it)
 Apply to Y Combinator / Sequoia Surge

-Let's revolutionize skill learning in India! 🇮🇳RetrySThe Problem in India (Youth Crisis) i want exact this create a full plan of this and make sure generate a building script for make this project and remove old used files or data and what you can better this🚀 SkillSwap India - Complete Implementation Plan
+Let's revolutionize skill learning in India! 🇮🇳RetrySThe Problem in India (Youth Crisis) i want exact this create a full plan of this and make sure generate a building script for make this project and remove old used files or data and what you can better this🚀 Tej India - Complete Implementation Plan
 Part 1: Deep Dive into India's Youth Crisis

 📊 THE REAL CRISIS (Data-Backed)